 Career Prospects for EMAP Students

-Environmental issues tend to be local with initial impacts but rapidly become international in perspective.
-Pollution and environmental impacts are not restricted by political boundaries.
-For future endeavors, it is important that responses to environmental issues of concern be based on best available science and a clear understanding of what data measurements mean regardless of where or when the data are generated or measured.
-This EMAP program is ideally designed to provide future leaders and practitioners in the environmental world with the necessary knowledge, competencies and skills to support future policy endeavors.
+Although environmental issues usually start locally, their impacts/ramifications can rapidly become international in perspective.
+Therefore, pollutions and environmental impacts are not restricted by political boundaries.
+For future endeavors, it is important that responses to environmental issues of concern be based on the best available science and a clear understanding of what data measurements mean regardless of where or when the data are generated or measured.
+This EMAP program is ideally designed to provide future leaders and practitioners in the environmental world with the necessary knowledge, competencies and skills to support future policy endeavors and environment stewardship.

 Students graduating from this program will be well equipped with both fundamental and practical knowledge, technical skills and competencies in EMAP that are widely applicable for positions in both the public and private sectors – government (at all levels) agencies and NGOs, research and academic institutions and corporate entities.
-Research and policy development related to the environment will be prime areas for the graduates of the MS-EMAP program.
+Environmental research, policy development, monitoring and management, health and safety assessment, and chemicals management and products stewardship will be prime areas for the graduates of the MS-EMAP program.

 Moreover, a significant percentage of the EPA workforce will become eligible to retirement in the next several years as the baby boomers reach their retirement age.
 The same is true for many other governmental agencies (both state and national).
 Collaborators from both NIST and EPA believe that there is a strong need for such an educational program based on their own needs within their respective governmental agencies.

 Every business sector has the need for environment, health and safety assessment, management and regulatories compliance that are critical to successful business operations and provide employment opportunities for graduates.
 There will be additional opportunities in services that rely critically on chemical and biochemical measurements, such as forensic services, food and nutrition quality control and assessment services, measurement labs in medical tests, chemical and biological companies, just to name a few.